Jonathan is a certified teacher who has taught in the UK and in the US. He now works as a digital learning consultant.

-There has been a huge increase in the number of people connected to the Internet, and data speeds are faster than ever before.
-This has led to an increasing number of software developers creating lightweight mobile apps, or moving their products completely online.
+There has been a massive increase in people connected to the Internet, and data speeds are faster than ever before.
+This has led to many software developers creating lightweight mobile apps or moving their products entirely online.
 It also means you no longer need a high-powered device to access these services.
 This is something that even Microsoft is learning, and new Windows laptops are often optimized to take advantage of the power of the cloud.

 © 2014 Jonathan Wylie

 None of you business on June 18, 2020:

 Chinmay Patil from India on May 22, 2020:

 Really very happy to say, your post is very interesting to read.
 I never stop myself to say something about it.
 You’re doing a great job.
 Keep it up.
 Enjoyed reading the article above, really explains everything in detail,

 the article is very interesting and effective.
 Thank you and good luck for the upcoming articles

 Jonathan Wylie (author) from Iowa, USA on March 22, 2020: